-West Side Tributaries-Rose Creek, Midas Creek, and Bingham Creek Subwatersheds increased values in the summer.
+West Side Tributaries-Rose Creek, Midas Creek, and Bingham Creek Subwatersheds

+The west side tributaries to Salt Lake County include Rose, Midas, Butterfield, and Bingham Creeks.
+A large portion of these creeks only see ephemeral flow and they have been grouped for this reason.
+Bacteria and field parameter data was collected at seven locations: four upper and three lower watershed sites.
+Upper watershed E. coli and turbidity samples show a strong seasonal trend with increased values in the summer.
 This likely corresponds to higher temperature and increased recreation.
 Lower watershed samples show high values for E. coli year-round.
 This could be related to perennial flow from irrigation return.
+It should also be noted that some of the sample locations only flow during irrigation season.
 There were only two macroinvertebrate samples collected along the west side tributaries in Salt Lake County.
-This is because they are mostly intermittent streams, and it is difficult to find sampling locations.
-Even though the two samples were collected in sections with perennial flow they both resulted in the poor range.
+This is because they are mostly intermittent streams and it is difficult to find sampling locations.
+Even though the two samples were collected in sections with perennial flow they both resulted in the fair and poor range.
 These streams see very low flows, high sedimentation, and thermal stressors much of the year, all hurting the biological integrity of the stream.
 The west side tributaries generally have poor stability and have been restricted to tighter channel corridors by development activity.
 Where man-made stability structures have been placed sections display good stability, but generally are unstable stream types and have little to no ecological health.
 The western watersheds to Salt Lake County are in the midst of a development boom and will see a rapid increase in the amount of impervious surface area.
 This will result in more frequent flood flows with a shorter, but more intense, duration.
 Events like this will impair stability in any sections of the river that are currently not stable.